matc-cs-chris/upgrade/README.md

 -Goal-

-Using 1 constant class config and 1 export from Zybooks, you can produce a .csv file with all the info you need to paste into BrightSpace for grading
+Using 1 one-time setup config.xml and 1 export from Zybooks per book, you can produce a .csv file with all the info you need to paste into BrightSpace for grading

 -Instructions-